 As a student-centered university, Lindenwood takes your complaints and concerns seriously and has put this process in place to ensure that complaints are addressed appropriately and in a timely manner.

-For these purposes, a complaint is defined as dissatisfaction or disagreement with a decision or action that has taken place on the Lindenwood campus and affects a current student of the University.
+For these purposes, a complaint is defined as dissatisfaction or disagreement with a decision or action that involves University process, procedure, or interaction and affects a current student of the University.
 Additionally, any individual who was a student but who has graduated or otherwise left the University may also use this complaint process if the act being reported occurred while the individual was a student.

-- Refund appeals.
-Learn more in the Lindenwood Catalog.
+- Learn more in the Sexual Misconduct Policy.

 Where/How to File Your Complaint

 We encourage you to try to resolve your complaint through an informal process, by discussing your complaint directly with the person or persons involved in the issue.
 Contact the Dean of Students for problem resolution assistance and resources.
 If the issue is not, or cannot be, resolved satisfactorily through informal discussion, then you may submit a written complaint to firstname.lastname@example.org.
 Once submitted, the information will be reviewed and addressed in a timely manner.